zwest-personal/impower/README.md

 ```
 localhost:8080
 ```
-API is at:
+API is at: (if you wish to view directly
 ```
 localhost:8080/api
 ```
 This is what I typically call the 'local' environment.

-Dev/remote setup is a WIP - building out a fresh CICD pipeline takes a bit more time and didn't want to hold up the code for it.

-Unit/Integration tests are also a WIP - I'll confess I'm not the best about making sure they're always there and don't tend to work in a TDD fashion so they end up coming after the feature is done and just test the happy path.
-Generally I treat them as primarily a regression protection.

 ## Folders
-`docs` contains the original design spec, a rough design outline, and anything else I put together.
 `site` is the React UI
 `service` is the Node TS backend
 `dev` is anything need for standing up the system beyond what the dockerfiles found in the individual service directories (eg the MySQL migration script)